Thanksgiving Recipes and Menu Ideas

-American Thanksgiving dinner, with its traditional turkey as the main course, can be difficult for vegetarians.
-Here are some ideas to mix and match for your vegetarian Thanksgiving menu, from appetizers to dessert.
+American Thanksgiving dinner, with its traditional turkey as the main course, can be difficult for veg*ns.
+Here are some ideas to mix and match for your vegetarian-verging-on-vegan Thanksgiving menu, from appetizers to dessert.

 Or fall salad, if you prefer.
 A colorful and flavorful salad to enjoy when the weather changes and the leaves begin to fall.